stevemcconnell/covid19-forecast-evaluations/README.md

 mean_absolute_error – Arithmetic average of the absolute errors of the state point forecasts

-geo_mean_log_difference – Geometric mean of the log differences of the point state forecasts
+geo_mean_log_difference – Geometric mean of the log differences of the point state forecasts.
+Errors of 0 are multiplied as 1's.

 median_log_difference – Median error in log differences of the state point forecasts